xieyuheng/meta-lisp.js/README.md

 # meta-lisp.js

-A lisp as meta language to implement other languages.
+A lisp as a meta language to implement other languages.

 ## Usages